delftswa2017/desosa2017/junit5/chapter.md

 needs end-user feedback.
 Testing JUnit 5 *with* JUnit 5 allowed the developers to turn themselves into end-users and receive this feedback early on.
-Using their own features gives the developers first hand experience and allows them to immediately determine whether their creations are useful and easy to work with, essentially creating a feedback loop.
+Using their own features gives the developers first-hand experience and allows them to immediately determine whether their creations are useful and easy to work with, essentially creating a feedback loop.
 Of course the early milestone releases also play a key role by providing extra feedback.
 Another benefit of this testing approach is that every test case written by the team,